-A post from the blog of Mark Ferrell on the issue of DJ pricing
+A post from the blog of Mark Ferrell on DJ pricing

 “The Great Wedding Rip-off”

-I’ve read a couple of articles and TV exposes lately that reveal how DJs and other wedding vendors “gouge” brides by inflating prices for weddings.
-One headline read, “Great Wedding Rip-off: Party Venue Costs $250 – But It’ll Be $850 For Your Big Day.”
+I’ve read articles and TV exposes lately that reveal how DJs and other wedding vendors “gouge” brides by inflating prices for weddings.
+One headline read, “Great Wedding Rip-off: Party Venue Costs $250–But It’ll Be $850 For Your Big Day.”

-Not that I think that it’s wrong to do so per sé – I just think that it’s incorrect as it pertains to clients’ true needs.
+Not that I think it’s wrong to do so per sé–I just think it’s incorrect as it pertains to clients’ true needs.
 Instead of justifying the added expense for a wedding in the eyes of the client, I believe it fuels the perception of “gouging,” which is represented in exposés like the one mentioned above.

 I see what we do more as a talent-based profession than a service-based profession.
 And certainly not an equipment rental-based trade.
 When “buying” talent, time is inconsequential.
-The value lies with “ability” and “results” instead of how many hours are given and what gear is used.
+The value lies with “ability” and “results” instead of how many hours are given and what gear we use.

 The value lies with “ability” and “results”

-When Johnny Depp gets cast for a role, he is paid millions of dollars because he is Johnny Depp – not because it takes a specific number of hours to act a part for a film.
+When Johnny Depp gets cast for a role, they pay him millions of dollars because he is Johnny Depp–not because it takes a specific number of hours to act a part for a film.
 He doesn’t get paid because of the equipment, make-up, or costumes he uses to do his job.
 Johnny Depp gets paid a lot of money for his talent, knowledge, and the results he provides.

 I see what we do as mobile DJs similarly, as did my clients, fortunately.